camwestwood/xapi/recipes/vle/assignment-graded.md

         "completion": true,
         "response": "Your answer should have been: The cow jumped over the moon."
          }
 ````

 ### Object
 Common entity identifier: ObjectB, as defined on the [common structures](/common_structures.md#objectb) page.

-The object defines the activity that has been evaluated.
+The Object defines the Activity that has been evaluated.
 [Examples of valid object.definition vocabulary on Activity objectTypes](/common_structures.md#object) can be found on the vocab page.

 ### Example: